 KORSINA / Photo: Tobias Stern

-Sleep is a basic biological need like hunger or thirst and is therefore of great importance in our everyday life.
-The importance of sufficient and restful sleep is already evident in newborns: Babies need a lot of sleep to recover from the strenuous birth, to process the many impressions of a day and to promote their brain development.
-What is best for a newborn to sleep in - whether in the family bed, an extra bed or their own cot - is controversial.
-However, one thing is clear: the baby cradle is back – and rightly so.
+Sleep is a basic biological need, like hunger or thirst, and therefore of great importance in our daily lives.
+The importance of adequate and restful sleep is already evident in newborns: Babies need a lot of sleep to recover from the stress of birth, to process the many impressions of the day, and to support their brain development.
+The best place for a newborn to sleep-whether in the family bed, an infant crib, or a crib of its own-is a matter of debate.
+But one thing is clear: the cradle is back - and rightly so.

 KORSINA / Photo: Tobias Stern

-While there used to be so-called parlors, which whole families sometimes shared to sleep in, it is now the norm for the sleeping people in a household to spread out over several rooms and, above all, beds.
-The need to sleep alone is not inherent in humans.
-Rather, we have become accustomed to this over the course of time through various social and general developments.
-The actual case is that people seek and need closeness to other people even when they are sleeping – especially newborns.
-Around 1800, with the advent of rollaway beds and bassinets, there was a first turning point in terms of baby sleep.
-Their mobile nature made it possible for the newborn to sleep in the presence of its main caregivers.
+Where once there were living rooms, sometimes shared by whole families, it is now the norm for the sleeping people in a household to be spread out over several rooms and especially beds.
+The need to sleep alone is not natural to humans.
+Rather, we have become accustomed to it over time through various social and general developments.
+In fact, humans seek and need to be close to other people, even when they are asleep - especially newborns.
+Around 1800, the invention of cribs and bassinets marked the first turning point in the way babies slept.
+Their mobility made it possible for newborns to sleep in the presence of their primary caregivers.

-With the later advent of the baby cradle, there was not only spatial flexibility that made it possible to integrate baby sleep into everyday life, but also another essential advantage: the movement characteristic of a cradle.
-The rocking motion is said to have a calming effect, similar to rocking in someone's arms - a movement experienced from the very beginning of the newborn.
-The rocking movement thus suggests closeness and has a soothing effect on the baby.
-Classic baby cradles are designed in such a way that the rocking movement can take place both from the outside through gentle pushing and through the body movements of the child itself.
-This allows unwanted waking phases to be avoided or shortened by the baby partially rocking itself to sleep on its own.
+With the later invention of the cradle, there was not only the spatial mobility that made it possible to integrate baby's sleep into everyday life, but also another essential advantage: the movement characteristic of a cradle.
+The rocking motion is said to have a calming effect, similar to being rocked in someone's arms - a movement experienced by newborns from the very beginning.
+The rocking motion suggests closeness and has a soothing effect on the baby.
+Classic baby cradles are designed so that the rocking movement can occur both from the outside, through gentle pushing, and from the child's own body movements.
+This avoids or shortens unwanted waking periods, as the baby partially rocks itself to sleep.

 KORSINA / Photo: Tobias Stern

-Due to the proven positive effect on baby's sleep, the baby cradle has made a comeback in recent years after being considered old-fashioned and outdated for a while from the mid-20th century.
-Today, more and more babies are being rocked to sleep in rhythm with the rocking movement with the words "sleep, baby, sleep...".
+Due to its proven positive effect on baby's sleep, the baby cradle has made a comeback in recent years after being considered old-fashioned and outdated for a while in the mid-20th century.
+Today, more and more babies are being rocked to sleep to the rhythm of the rocking motion with the words "Twinkle, twinkle little star...".

 KORSINA / Photo: Tobias Stern